straw-wave/gb-basics/README.md

   * Now the game knows how many shots a user have made.
   * The game informs a user about the number of a target has been eliminated.

+## Roulette games:

+* `roulette-1.html` - The first version.
+The game counts the number of shots.

 ## P.S.
 * `cat.html` - Verify the cat's essence.